-If you have deep seated issues or strong physical, emotional, mental or medical issues that required doctor visits, then I highly suggest you go to a psychiatrist or a psychologist who also uses hypnosis within their practice and avoid the common street and stage hypnotists that have no medical background.
-Obviously, I'm one of the qualified people.
+My name is Johnathan Banks.
+I'm a psychologist who also uses hypnosis within my practice.
+If you have deep seated issues or strong physical, emotional, mental or medical issues that required doctor or hospital visits, then I recommend you go to a psychiatrist or a psychologist who also uses hypnosis within their practice and avoid the common stage and street hypnotists who have no medical background.
+Obviously, I'm one of those qualified people.

-My specialty is stress related.
-I can help you if you experience depression, hopelessness, fears, anxieties, PTSD, sleeplessness and nightmares, as well as extreme body aches and pains like bad backs that require injections, restless leg syndrome, fibromyalgia, and painless childbirth.
-And I can also help you "clinically" gain a lot more energy, self confidence and motivation as well as help you perform better at sports and on the job.
+I can help you if you experience depression, anxiety, fears, PTSD, nightmares, hopelessness, sleeplessness, extreme body aches and pains like bad backs that require injections, restless leg syndrome, fibromyalgia, and even with eliminating your fear of dentistry and helping you experience painless childbirth and post-childbirth depression.
+I can also help you eliminate the need for drugs, stop smoking, make healthier food choices, gain a lot more energy, self confidence and motivation as well as help you perform better at sports and on the job.

-How effective is hypnosis?
-Hypnosis is very effective and often in just one session.
-However, each follow up session, if kept in a timely manner, allows what the hypnotist is telling you to sink deeper and deeper into your subconscious causing change to become more and more permanent.
+Hypnosis and the power of persuasion is very effective and sometimes in just one session - if the issues are minor issues (like nail biting, cracking knuckles, fear of needles, etc).
+However, issues that require doctor or hospital visits are not minor and will definitely require additional sessions.
+Each follow up session, if kept in a timely manner, allows the therapist's words to sink deeper and deeper into your mind and body causing change to become more and more permanent.